 A potential buyer needs to be able to go around in your house or apartment and imagine how it would be to live here with their loved ones, without being inhibited by the observant eye of the present owner.

 It is up to your accompanying estate agent to watch over your candidate buyers and to make sure they respect your personal belongings.

 The best way to avoid this is to leave the stage to your agent.
-He will tell you afterwards how the visit went and, if he did not get an offer yet, what the chances are on a successful outcome.
+He will tell you afterward how the visit went and if he did not get an offer yet, what the chances are on a successful outcome.

 Once you have decided to sell your home, always remember the goal you and your agent have set: to sell your property at the best possible price in a reasonable period of time, personal attachment and emotions aside…